 The third way that a product liability case can be proven is through lack of warning.
 This is the kind of product that is inherently dangerous without the proper warnings that are given to make sure that the product is used correctly and certain behaviors are avoided.
 Certain types of products used in certain types of situations (for instance, a hair dryer in a bath tub) are dangerous to use and consumers must be warned about them.

 Rarely can an individual investigate product liability on their own.
 It's critical to find and hire a personal injury attorney who is experienced in product liability law.
 If you or someone you love has been injured because of a defective product, then it's going to take a lot of time and money upfront to investigate your claim and gather critical evidence.
-At Breyer Law Offices, P.C., we have the resources and expert witnesses to properly investigate what caused your injuries and which parties are responsible under Arizona law.
+At The Husband & Wife Law Team, we have the resources and expert witnesses to properly investigate what caused your injuries and which parties are responsible under Arizona law.

 Product liability is an area of the law that deals with improperly designed and manufactured or defective products that cause harm to consumers.
 When someone is injured as a result of using a company's unsafe product - whether it's a food item or a child's toy - then that company can be held liable under the law.

 Even though defective products can cause a range of injuries, such as broken bones, brain injuries, burns, spinal cord injuries, and, in some cases, may even result in wrongful death, a product liability case is different from a personal injury case.
 Therefore, if you've been injured because of a defective product, it can be difficult and challenging to find the right attorney, one who is experienced in actual product liability cases and has in depth knowledge of the law.